 Similar to selling photos to magazines, you can make money as a photographer by entering photography contests and winning money prizes.

-The benefit with photography contests is that you will get to go up against competition and see if you have the current skills to win a competition.
+The benefit of photography contests is that you will get to go up against the competition and see if you have the current skills to win a competition.